Answering the Interruptor

 “I’m not paying for your coffee.”

-We were finally able to get the conversation away from her protesting and back onto business for the next thirty minutes, but she still found time to throw in her interest once more when we got to our goodbyes.
+We were finally able to get the conversation away from her protesting and back onto business, but she still found time to throw in her interest once more when we got to our goodbyes.

 “So lemme know when I need to start packing.”